nossa-y/quantitative_trading/README.md

 # Quantitative_trading

-arithmetic_log_return.ipynb    explore Risk Evaluation on Asset Management
+aMeasure of risk for Asset Management